Skip to contents

 new_data = future_ACCESS_CM2)

-In the response curves for bio_1, bio_12, and bio_15, higher values correspond to lower suitability, reaching zero near the upper limit of the calibration data (indicated by a dashed line).
-Beyond this upper limit, suitability remains close to zero.
-Given this pattern, it is unlikely that suitability would increase suddenly at even higher values, which provides greater confidence in the model’s extrapolation for these variables.
+In the response curves for bio_1, bio_12, and bio_15, higher values correspond to lower suitability, reaching zero near the upper limit of training data (indicated by a dashed line).
+Beyond this upper limit, suitability remains close to zero, thus, we are not concerned about extrapolation risks towards higher values for these variables.

-Next, let’s investigate the variables with values below the lower limit of the calibration data:
+Next, let’s investigate the variables with values below the lower limit of training data:

 ## It's bio 7.
 Plot response curve: